kotsaloscv/multiscale_run_dimage/README.md

 * Download [multiscale run](https://drive.google.com/file/d/1ZgdF4R2UgL_s8TK4lnb8qnSmhxex81gJ/view?usp=sharing) (click on the hyperlink).
 * Uncompress the downloaded project under the **notebooks** folder.
 * Follow the steps below to build & deploy the docker image.

+## Avoid build step

+The image is already built and pushed in dockerhub.
+If you just want to use it as is, with no changes in the recipe, just skip the `docker-compose build` step in the instructions below.

 ## Getting Started (MacOS & Linux)